MrBertieG/pic-shack-p5/README.md

 ### Marketing

 For the marketing strategy I have chosen to create my own Newsletter Application.
-Through the subscription model I will be collecting users emails and roll out marketing emails.
-Thos will also allow the users to easilly unsubscibe should they wish to.
+Throught the subscription model I will be collecting users emails and roll out marketing emails.
+The model will also allow the users to easilly unsubscibe should they wish to.

 I will also be making full use of the Facebook Page and continuously run campaigns to promote sales.

 [Top of the page](#top)
 ## <a name="features">7.
-Features and End Product</a>
+Features & End Product</a>

 ### Landing Page